 Customers make many choices unconsciously.
 Just like they turn right almost involuntarily, they can be made to take a definite path while exploring the store.
 The idea is to make them explore as much of your store as possible.
 By doing so, they will have more exposure to your store and the products.
 As a result, there will be higher chance of customers buying from the store.

 By subtly guiding the customers through a definite path, you not only increase the sales but also manage the traffic flow.
 This again creates a positive impression.
 When the store is crowded and it also looks crowded, it will deter customers from spending enough time.
 You can create the path in many ways.
-For instance, you can cover the path with colours different from the rest of the floor.
+For instance, you can cover the path with colors different from the rest of the floor.
 You can even be more direct by placing the arrows pointing towards the course of the path.
 Remember that the customer’s feet follow their eyes.

 Slow the customers down